 Terri Finnigan, LMFT, expert therapist for the LGBTQ+ community writes:

-The holidays can be a harsh reminder of our “otherness.”
 It can be incredibly difficult feeling like you’re an outsider in your family, your group of friends, or the culture at large.
-If you’re a member of a marginalized group – a member of the LGBTQ+ community, a woman in a patriarchal culture, a member of an ethnic minority group, or someone who just feels “other” – the road to feeling safe being your authentic self can be a steep one to climb.
+If you’re a member of a marginalized group—a member of the LGBTQ+ community, a woman in a patriarchal culture, a member of an ethnic minority group, or someone who just feels “other”—the road to feeling safe being your authentic self can be a steep one to climb.

 Therapy is often an essential part of healing the feelings that “otherness” can bring, and transforming your life into the one that was meant for you.
 Research shows that people who work hard to live authentically report feelings of happiness and a sense of psychological well-being.
-With regular therapy, you can make 2019 the year of your authentic self!
+With regular therapy, you can make today the start of embracing your authentic self!

 4. It teaches you the (sometimes not-so-obvious) differences between healthy and unhealthy habits.